cervoise/blog/certifications/SLAE/Exo0-Exevec.md

 print(shellcode)
 ```

 # Exo 0 - Execve shellcode - Part 1 - Execve with arguments

 ## C program

-It may userfull to pass argument to a program.
-For example /bin/bash, does not run as root if the program is SUID root.
-It is possible to run /bin/sh which is in most case /bin/dash.
+It may be useful to pass argument to a program.
+For example, /bin/bash, does not run as root if the program is SUID root.
+It is possible to run /bin/sh which is in most cases /bin/dash.
 But on some distribution /bin/sh is just a link to /bin/bash.

 Let's check this with a very small C program: